aelkayesh/sdc_p2/README.md

 If a well known architecture was chosen:
 * What architecture was chosen?
-I chose the LeNet architecture
+I choose the LeNet architecture

 * Why did you believe it would be relevant to the traffic sign application?
 Using a combination of convolutions and activations and full connected networks, we can teach the model to learn about most important features of each traffic sign without explicitly telling the model how each sign looks like, i.e without telling it that the number 8 for example is composed of 2 small circles one above the other or the no-entry sign is a big red circle with a white recatangle in the middle.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
- The model's accuracy on training data is and on validation data is and on test data is.
+ The model's accuracy on training data is very high and on validation data is less accurate since it's not seeing validation data as much as it sees training data, and of course the accuracy of test data is much lower since it came from a completely different data set.

+ What I would do next is to sample from the training data using a normal distribution where in the middle of the distribution lies the signs with highest frequencies, and in the both ends, lies the signs with less frequencies, this permits signs with lower frequencies to be seen enough during the training phase.

 ###Test a Model on New Images